krzentner/language-world/data/text-davinci-003/goal_py_md/faucet-close-3.py.md

-Solution:
+The program should be as follows:

 ```
 # faucet-close: turn the faucet right
-# def faucet_close(robot):
+def faucet_close(robot):
     # Steps:
-    #  1. Put gripper above faucet handle
+    #  1. Put gripper near faucet mechanism
-    #  2. Drop gripper around faucet handle
-    #  3. Turn faucet right
-    # First, put the gripper above the faucet handle before we can grab it.
+    #  2. Push to the right to close the faucet
-    if check("the robot's gripper is not vertically aligned with faucet handle"):
-        robot.move_gripper("vertically aligned with the faucet handle")
-    # If the faucet is not near the gripper, move the gripper to be near the
+    # First, move the gripper to the faucet mechanism.
-    # faucet.
+    # We don't need to align it, as long as it's near.
-    if check("the robot's gripper is vertically aligned with the faucet handle and the robot's gripper is not near the faucet handle"):
+    if check("the robot's gripper is not near the faucet mechanism"):
-        robot.move_gripper("near the faucet handle")
+        robot.move_gripper("near the faucet mechanism")
-    # Once the gripper is lined up above the faucet handle, we should be able to
+    # Now that the gripper is near the faucet, use it to push the faucet mechanism to the right.
-    # grab the faucet handle by moving the gripper down around it.
-    if check("the robot's gripper is near the faucet handle"):
+    if check("the robot's gripper is near the faucet mechanism"):
-        robot.move_gripper("around the faucet handle", close_gripper=True)
-    # Once the gripper is around the faucet handle, we can just turn the faucet
-    # right.
-    if check("the robot's gripper is around the faucet handle"):
-        robot.move_gripper("right of the faucet handle")
+        robot.move_gripper("right of the faucet mechanism")
 ```